thjm/Sketches/README.md

 specific requirements etc.

-In order not to conflict with other license models, third party libraries are not included into these projects but links to them (for downloading) are be provided.
+In order not to conflict with other license models, third party libraries are not included into these projects but links to them (for downloading) are provided.
 For some third party libraries patch instructions are given, if applicable.

 # Sub-projects